fieldtrip/website/faq/evoked_vs_induced.md

     z = x;
     q = x;

-create a transient and add this to the ongoing signal in 4 flavours
+### step 2: create a transient and add this to the ongoing signal in 4 flavours

     transient = (sin((2.*pi.*(0:149))./150)).*[ones(1,75) ones(1,75)./2];
     for k = 1:size(y,1)
       % add a transient around 0-150 ms -> jittered case